syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 ### Format and rotate TextBox

-Textbox has its own formatting such as outline color, fill effects, text direction, wrap formats, etc. You can also rotate the textbox and apply flipping (horizontal and vertical) to textbox.
+Text box has its own formatting such as outline color, fill effects, text direction, wrap formats, and more.
+You can also rotate the text box and apply flipping (horizontal and vertical) to it.

-The following code example illustrates how to apply formatting and rotation for textbox.
+The following code example explains how to apply formatting and rotation for text box.

 {% tabs %}